 Elevation: 5,235 ft

-Although not particularly high, 5235′ “Bridge Peak” is one of my favorite peaks in the range for many reasons: the view, route, remoteness, aesthetics, and simply the overall experience.
-Similar to 4524′ “Buffalo Peak”, Bridge Peak is curiously situated adjacent to one of the many flats which characterize namely the southern Danskin’s, and lends fantastic views into the Boise River Canyon.
-And unlike majority of peaks which are classically picturesque from one side, but somewhat disappointing and resemble more of a ridge from other angles, Bridge Peak is symmetric and maintains that classic peak aesthetic from all angles which further enhances the summit experience.
+Although not particularly high, Bridge Peak is one of my favorite peaks in the range for many reasons: the view, route, remoteness, aesthetics, and simply the overall experience.
+Similar to Peak 4524/Buffalo Peak, Bridge Peak is curiously situated adjacent to one of the many flats which characterize namely the southern Danskins and offers fantastic views of Boise River Canyon.
+Unlike majority of peaks which are classically picturesque from one side (but somewhat disappointing and resemble more of a ridge from other angles), Bridge Peak is symmetric and maintains that classic peak aesthetic from all angles which further enhances the summit experience.

 The 2 routes set out below share the last 4 miles which, ironically, DESCENDS northeast to the peak via a bike-able primitive double-track road thru rolling grassland, which is equipped with small ponds making for an almost alpine feel.
 Once the road reaches gated private property, simply cross-country to the summit for the last half-mile or so.